1n1t6Sh3ll/Bug-bounty-Writeups/README.md

 | SSRF Recon |<a href="https://systemweakness.com/bug-bounty-how-i-found-an-ssrf-reconnaissance-7b1821a1b1fd">Bug Bounty { How I found an SSRF ( Reconnaissance ) }</a>
 | Cloud SSRF |<a href="https://spidersilk.com/news/cloud-is-more-fun-with-an-ssrf">Cloud is more fun with an SSRF</a>
 | SSRF |<a href="https://blog.yeswehack.com/talent-development/server-side-prototype-pollution-how-to-detect-and-exploit/">Server side prototype pollution, how to detect and exploit</a>
+| SSRF |<a href="https://blog.qwertysecurity.com/Articles/blog3.html">When a SSRF is enough: Full Docker Escape on Windows Docker Desktop (CVE-2025-9074) </a>
 | SSRF |<a href="https://infosecwriteups.com/ssrf-via-dns-rebinding-cve-2022-4096-b7bf75928bb2">SSRF via DNS Rebinding (CVE-2022–4096)</a>